-Admission to the Hogan Entrepreneurial Leadership Program is competitive and based on the student's entrance exam scores, grade point average, and demonstrated leadership, creativity, and service to others.
+Admission to the Hogan Entrepreneurial Leadership Program is competitive and based on the student's grade point average and demonstrated leadership, creativity, and service to others.

 Students in the Hogan Entrepreneurial Leadership Program complete the requirements for a Bachelors degree in business, engineering, the arts and sciences, or education, along with a minor in Entrepreneurial Leadership.
 Students must satisfy the University and college core curricula relevant to their major.
 To remain in good standing in the Hogan Program, students must maintain a 3.0 or high grade point average (GPA) both overall and in their Hogan (ENTR) classes.

 The courses listed below constitute the minor in Entrepreneurial Leadership for students majoring in arts & sciences, business administration or accounting, education, and engineering.
 The program is designed flexibly so that students with any major can graduate in four years.
 Waivers and substitutions for department requirements may be granted to meet special academic needs.
 In addition, the University waives the fees for credits in excess of the usual eighteen-credit per semester limit for qualified students (up to 21 credits).